ubilab-ws21/puzzle-2/README.md

 - Toggle Switches
 - 8x5050 RGB LED Strip

-For more details check [Bill of Materials](https://github.com/ubilab-ws21/puzzle-2/blob/main/Bill%20of%20Materials.xlsx).
+For more details, check [Bill of Materials](https://github.com/ubilab-ws21/puzzle-2/blob/main/Bill%20of%20Materials.xlsx).

 ## References <a name="7"></a>
 -